 The basic plan of the city is of six greater levels or terraces sliced into the mountainside, fanning gradually ever further back as they rise up the slopes.
 Each level itself is graded so that between its lower and upper gates there is a gain of around a hundred feet in height.
-Each level between the first and last is separated by the Citadel Rock: their capital and see it as a shining example to the world.
-Minas Anor's citizens understand what it is to be the closest subjects of western Endor's most powerful King.
+Each level between the first and last is separated by the Citadel Rock:

-"Each time that [the road] passed the line of the Great Gate it went through an arched tunnel, pierced by a vast pier of rock whose huge bulk divided in two all the circles of the City save the first."
-(LotR III, p.
-25)
+"Each time that [the road] passed the line of the Great Gate it went through an arched tunnel, piercing a vast pier of rock whose huge out-thrust bulk divided in two all the circles of the City save the first."